oleg-shilo/sublime-codemap/README.md

 Press `cmd+shift+p`.
 Type `codemap` to see the available commands:

-* *Toggle Visibility* - Jump to the next highlighted error or warning in your code.
+* *Toggle Visibility* - Show/Hide CodeMap view.
-* *Synch with View* - Select code tree mode that corresponds the caret position in the code (active viewJ)
+* *Reveal in CodeMap* - Select code tree node that corresponds the caret position in the code (active view)

 ## Custom mapping